zpainter/iassist/content/about/_index.md

 ### ~400 Members from a variety of settings

-Our members represent a variety of organizational sectors across the globe; the majority are within acedemia, working in data services, libraries, archives or research positions.
+Our members represent a variety of organizational sectors across the globe; the majority are within academia, working in data services, libraries, archives or research positions.

 {{< figure src="/img/about/iassist-map-26-nolabels.png" class="" link="/img/about/iassist-map-26-nolabels.png" alt="World map with pale green dots representing the size of membership across the globe." caption="IASSIST members by region.
 (Click image to enlargen.)" width="600" >}}